-The risk Our response Valuation of unquoted Subjective valuation: Our procedures included: investments: 34.1% of the Company's underlying Control design: 1 , Control design: Documenting and assessing the design and implementation of the investment valuation processes and controls; Methodology choice: In the context of valuation principles of IFRS 13 we challenged the appropriateness of the valuation basis selected; Our valuations experience: Challenging the investment advisor on key assumptions affecting investee company valuations, such as discount factors and earnings and sales multiples.
+The risk Our response Valuation of unquoted investments: £28.4m (2020: £25.4m).
+Refer to page 28 (Significant accounting matters identified by the Audit and Risk Committee), note 3 (accounting policies), note 2d (estimates and judgements, including impact of COVID-19), note 11 (investments at fair value through profit or loss) and note 12 (fair value of financial instruments).
+Subjective valuation: 24% of the Company's underlying investment portfolio (by value) is held in investments and loans where no quoted market price is available.
+Unquoted investments are measured at fair value, which is established in accordance with the valuation principles of International Financial Reporting Standard 13 (IFRS "13") such as prices of recent orderly transactions, trading comparable multiples and net assets.
+The effect of these matters is that, as part of our risk assessment, we determined that the valuation of unquoted investments has a high degree of estimation uncertainty, with a potential range of reasonable outcomes greater than our materiality for the financial statements as a whole, and possibly many times that amount.
+The impact of COVID-19 on the economy has increased this uncertainty.
+Our procedures included: Control design: Documenting and assessing the design and implementation of the investment valuation processes and controls; Methodology choice: In the context of the valuation principles of IFRS 13, we challenged the appropriateness of the valuation basis selected; Our valuations experience: Challenging the investment advisor on key judgements affecting investee company valuations, such as discount factors and the choice of benchmark for earnings and sales multiples.
 We compared key underlying financial data inputs to external sources and investee company management information as applicable.
 We challenged the assumptions around sustainability of earnings based on the plans of the investee companies and whether these are achievable.
-Our work included consideration of events which occurred subsequent to the year end up until the date of this audit report; Use of KPMG specialists: We involved KPMG specialists to examine the methodology adopted for the valuations and challenge the assumptions and key judgements in the valuations; Assessing transparency: Consideration of the appropriateness, in accordance with relevant accounting standards, of the disclosures in respect of unquoted investments and the effect of changing one or more inputs to reasonably possible alternative valuation assumptions.
+Our work included consideration of events which occurred subsequent to the year end up until the date of this audit report; Use of KPMG specialists: We involved KPMG specialists to examine the methodology adopted for the valuations and challenge the assumptions and key judgements in the valuations.
+Assessing transparency: Consideration of the appropriateness, in accordance with relevant accounting standards, of the disclosures in respect of unquoted investments and the effect of changing one or more inputs to reasonably possible alternative valuation assumptions.

-3 Our application of materiality and an overview of the scope of our audit
+Our application of materiality and an overview of the scope of our audit

-Materiality for the financial statements as a whole was set at £1.45m (2021: £1.2m), determined with reference to a benchmark of total assets of £168.2m (2021: £145.3m), of which it represents approximately 0.86% (2021: 0.83%).
+Materiality for the financial statements as a whole was set at £1.2m (2020: £0.8m), determined with reference to a benchmark of total assets of £145.3m (2020: £109.2m), of which it represents approximately 0.83% (2020: 0.73%).

 In line with our audit methodology, our procedures on individual account balances and disclosures were performed to a lower threshold, performance materiality, so as to reduce to an acceptable level the risk that individually immaterial misstatements in individual account balances add up to a material amount across the financial statements as a whole.
-Performance materiality for the Company was set at 75% (2021: 75%) of materiality for the financial statements as a whole, which equates to £1.09m (2021: £0.9m).
+Performance materiality for the Company was set at 75% (2020: 75%) of materiality for the financial statements as a whole, which equates to £0.9m (2020: £0.6m).
 We applied this percentage in our determination of performance materiality because we did not identify any factors indicating an elevated level of risk.

-We reported to the Audit Committee any corrected or uncorrected identified misstatements exceeding £0.07m (2021: £0.06m), in addition to other identified misstatements that warranted reporting on qualitative grounds.
+We reported to the Audit Committee any corrected or uncorrected identified misstatements exceeding £0.06m (2020: £0.04m), in addition to other identified misstatements that warranted reporting on qualitative grounds.